simti/sherover/README.md

 # sherover

-batch file for watching random episodes of my favorite tv show,"friends"
+A batch file for watching random episodes of my favorite tv show,"friends"